Skip to main content

 Written by Ashok P

-Once you have created an opportunity, you will need to create a quote and incorporate the customer's project requirements into it.
+Once you have created an opportunity, you will need to create a quote that incorporates the customer's project requirements.
 Quoting is the entry point for Project Management and Service Management functionality on Cloud.

 Here are some high-level facts you need to know about quotes.

-• A quote cannot be directly shared with the customer; you will need to create a proposal from it and share the proposal.
+• A quote cannot be shared directly with the customer; you will need to create a proposal from it and then share the proposal.

 • While you can create multiple quotes within an opportunity and present proposals with different items, only the total project value of the one the customer accepts will count toward the revenue from the resulting project.

-• Quotes support revisioning, which allows you to create a new version of a quote and make the changes requested by the customer.
+• Quotes support revisioning, allowing you to create a new version of a quote and make the changes the customer requested.

 Quoting layout

 When you open a quote, you will see the tabs on the left.
-These tabs give you options to perform different tasks when building the quote.
+These tabs provide options for performing various tasks when building the quote.

 Here is the list of tabs and what you can accomplish under each.